hel-astro-lab/runko/docs/installation.rst

 .. note::

     Note that g++-8 does not work because of a (known) compiler bug.
-Therefore, g++-9 is the current recommended choice.
+Therefore, g++-9 or newer is the current recommended choice.